-BOSTON, MA – Bigtincan, the company mobile content and productivity platform, today announced the availability of its inaugural Quarterly Content Intelligence Report.
-The report reveals, discusses and analyzes key trends and new developments in content usage on mobile platforms in the enterprise — and incorporates data from thousands of professionals/companies on Bigtincan hub.
+BOSTON, MA - Bigtincan, the company mobile sales content management and productivity platform, today announced the availability of its inaugural Quarterly Content Intelligence Report.
+The report reveals, discusses and analyzes key trends and new developments in content usage on mobile platforms in the enterprise -- and incorporates data from thousands of professionals/companies on Bigtincan hub.

 The first report in its entirety can be downloaded directly from Bigtincan's website and showcases data collected from Q1 2013.
 The data begins to uncover several eye-opening trends and content usage patterns that will serve as the opening benchmark for follow up reports and deeper analysis on a quarterly basis.
 Key takeaways from Bigtincan's Q1 2013 Content Intelligence Report include:

 - The iPad is The Stickiest Device in the Enterprise: With nearly half (49 percent) of the number of daily sessions, the iPad proved to be the most frequently used mobile platform for mobile content consumption in the enterprise.
 Interestingly, iOS devices (iPad, iPad Mini and iPhone) dominated enterprise content consumption with more than three quarters (76 percent) of the daily sessions.
 Android devices came in a distant second with a mere 18 percent of the daily sessions in Q1.
 Not surprisingly, iOS devices also had the longest average use time in Q1, with nearly three quarters (71 percent) of time spent with content on mobile devices took place on iOS platforms.
 Android was still far behind, with a mere 16 percent of time spent with content.